 A coroner's jury recommended wiring all schools to the city fire alarm box, enclosing open stairwells, and installing automatic sprinklers.

 In the six decades since the Our Lady of the Angels fire, many safe new schools have been built, and fire fighting and fire prevention technology have made tremendous strides.
-But there are still old-school buildings with open stairwells, insufficient fire alarms, and no automatic sprinkler system.
+But old-school buildings still have open stairwells, insufficient fire alarms, and no automatic sprinkler system.

 Chicago Fire Department: